pepmartinez/keuss/docusaurus/blog/2024-01-23-queues-on-mongo-part-2.md

   ```

 So, the _commit-in-input_ and _push-on-output_ operations must be done atomically; and it turns out it is quite simple
-to extend the model to accomodate that as a new, atomic _move-to-queue_ operation (although it comes at a price, as we
+to extend the model to accommodate that as a new, atomic _move-to-queue_ operation (although it comes at a price, as we
 will see)

 This new operation requires that _all_ queues of a given pipeline have to be hosted in the same mongodb collection; so,